Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/01_BUILD.rst

     binary.

 .. note ::
-	- If building successfully, you can see flash_ntz.bin in the build folder
+	- If building the project successfully, you can see flash_ntz.bin in the ‘build’ folder
 	- If the ‘build’ folder has been used by others, you can remove ‘build’ folder first to have clean build
 	- If there’s some permission issues, you can do "chmod -R 777 <PATH_TO_YOUR_SDK>"